vohuynhquangnguyen/portfolio.codes-and-bytes/projects/linear-regression/readme.md

 * Rejection criteria: We will reject $H_0$ when $F_0 >  f_{1-\alpha / 2,1,n-2}$.

 ### Example
-Here is a demo of how to construct a SLR model on a toy dataset:
+Here is a demo of how to construct a SLR model on a toy dataset using Python:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/vohuynhquangnguyen/portfolio.codes-and-bytes/blob/main/projects/linear-regression/notebooks/simple_linear_regression.ipynb)

+Here is a demo of how to construct a SLR model on a toy dataset using R:

 ## Multiple linear regression (MLR) <a name = 'MLR'></a>